 Any physical disorder should be explained to the teacher at the beginning of the school year.
-In order to protect the student’s hours of learning, please make medical or dental appointments after school hours.
+In order to protect the student's hours of learning, please make medical and dental appointments after school hours.
 Students should not return to school after a contagious disease until the doctor says it is safe.
-No student shall be excused from regular participation in the physical education program except by a physician’s written statement.
+No student shall be excused from regular participation in the physical education program except by a physicial's written statement.

 In order for a student to be excused from school due to medical reasons, the student must be counted present by the classroom teacher for that school day.
 No student that reports to the clinic first thing in the morning with parent/guardian will be excused.
-The following are some medical reasons in which the child will be sent home:
+The following are some medical reasons in which the child will be send home:

 - Fever of 100.4 or greater